bparanj/crystal/programming/iac/docs/ansible/upload-key.md

    rm ~/sensitive-info.txt
    ```

-3. **Clean Up**: Ensure no remnants of the file remain, including backups or shell history.
+3. **Clean Up**: Ensure no remnants of the file remain,  backups or shell history.
 For shell history, you can clear it by running:
    ```bash
    history -c && history -w
    ```